geoblacklight/geoblacklight_sidecar_images/README.md

 ## View customization

-Use basic Active Storage patterns to display imagery in your application
+Use basic Active Storage patterns to display imagery in your application.

 ### Example Methods